jorge2412/DataLake2/Mobile Development/Xamarin Ascend+/Session 1 - Exploring Mobile Development/Demo 1.3/Demo 1.3.md

 ### Cognitive Services

-You may have already done this for Demo 1.2.
+You may have already done the Cognitive Services setup for Demo 1.2, in which case skip to Step 1 below.

 You need to register with Cognitive Services APIs at: <https://www.microsoft.com/cognitive-services>.